 Beth Morgan Multiple Myeloma Treatment Blog

-My life as a myeloma patient for more than a decade
+My life as a myeloma patient for almost two decades

 First… Happy Thanksgiving!
 Kris here… from beautiful Oahu, Hawaii!